Configuring Account Health

 Review Configuration Monthly

 Check whether scores reflect reality.
-If At Risk accounts are not actually at risk, or Thriving accounts are churning, revisit your pillar weights and feature priority assignments.
+If At Risk accounts are not actually at risk, or Thriving accounts are churning, revisit your pillar weights, required feature selections, and priority assignments.
+Configuration is not a set-it-and-forget-it step.
+It should evolve as your agency and client base change.